BHCSSD/10.1.9-assignment-using-variables/README.md

 1.  ## Set up the dimensions of the room
-  - Create three variables called w, l and h to store the width, length and height.
+  - Create three variables called w, l, and h to store the width, length, and height.
      - (Note: the words `width` and `height` are reserved words in P5 that store the size of the canvas so you need to use `w` and `h` instead.)
 - Tech Moment: We will be working with whole numbers for this part.
 Remember that whole numbers are stored as a data type known as Integer.
 Store the numbers in the variables as described in the paragraph above.